salendron/paas-at-home/services/auth/README.md

 Again, do not use this in production, but it is a nice example on how to implment JWT authentication and a refresh mechanism.

-## Development
-This service is developed using Visual Studio Code and requires the following extensions:
-* Docker
-* Remote-Containers
-* Go

 ## Deployment
 This command runs the service on port 7004 and mounts the local directory /media/external/storage/auth to /data which will be used by the service to read user data from.
 IT also sets all secrets and also the password for the super user (su).
 ```